stampery/node-framed-msgpack-rpc/README.md

 maxtaco/node-fast-msgpack-rpc
 ========================

-node-fast-msgpack-rpc is an implementation of the [Msgpack-RPC](http://redmine.msgpack.org/projects/msgpack/wiki/RPCDesign) protocol specification for node.js.
+node-framed-msgpack-rpc is an implementation of the [Msgpack-RPC](http://redmine.msgpack.org/projects/msgpack/wiki/RPCDesign) protocol specification for node.js.
 Msgpack-RPC is built ontop of the very fast [MessagePack](http://msgpack.org) serialization format.
 This implementation supports tcp and unix socket transports.

-This is a "fast" version of Msgpack-RPC.
+This is a "framed" version of Msgpack-RPC.
 The big difference here is that the length of the packet is prepended to each packet, meaning we don't need to keep iteratively decoding the packet over and over again.
 Seems weird they left this out.
-This protocol is not compatible with the existing Msgpack, but this module has the same API.
+This protocol is not compatible with the existing Msgpack.

 Simple Usage